-1. Open the Terminal program (CTRL+ALT+T) and open the Orchid Fusion VMS configuration file in the nano text editor by typing the following command: sudo nano /etc/opt/fusion/fusion.properties.
+1. Open the Terminal program (CTRL+ALT+T) and open the Orchid Fusion VMS configuration file in the nano text editor by typing the following command: sudo nano /etc/opt/fusion/fusion.prope rties.
 Then press Enter.

 '''

-orchid@ubuntu: -

-orchid@ubuntu: ~ 100x31

-chid@ubuntu: ~$ sudo nano /etc/opt/fusion/fusion.properties <
+rchid@ubuntu: ~$ sudo nano /etc/opt/fusion/fusion.properties 🔫

 sudo] password for orchid:

 '''

-2. After running that command, you will be prompted to enter the [sudo] password for your user.
+After running that command, you will be prompted to enter the [sudo] password for your user.
 Type the password used to sign in to your computer, then press Enter.
 The configuration file will open.